Rednecks and Broomsticks: Plot

 Meanwhile, Bart and Cletus's sons play with a box of grenades that Cletus's wife Brandine, a former soldier, had brought back from Iraq, and Lisa plays hide and seek with Cletus's daughters.
 They do not find her, and Lisa gets lost in the woods.

-Trying to find her way back, she encounters three girls who are Wiccans, practicing their full moon Esbat.
+Trying to find her way back, Lisa encounters three girls who are Wiccans, practicing their full moon Esbat.
 Lisa is initially skeptical of their ability to cast spells, but becomes interested after she happens to mention in the witches' Circle that she wishes she did not have to hand in her unfinished art project, and her wish comes true when Miss Hoover is taken ill with a stomach virus.
-The girls ask Lisa to join their coven and she accepts, but on the night of Lisa's induction, Chief Wiggum turns up after being tipped off by Ned Flanders and arrests the three girls on suspicion of witchcraft.
+The girls ask Lisa to join their coven and she accepts.
+But Ned Flanders learns of Lisa's plans and tips off Chief Wiggum.
+On the night of Lisa's induction, Chief Wiggum turns up and arrests the three girls on suspicion of witchcraft.

 Outside the courtroom, the girls say a chant, asking their goddess to 'show their persecutors that they are blind'.
 Many of the townspeople then suddenly become blind, and blame the three girls, who are then put on trial.
 When the judge dismisses the case, the townspeople decide to take the law into their own hands, and wish to drown the girls in an impromptu witch trial.

 Lisa, however, proves that the real culprits behind the town's temporary blindness are Homer and his hillbilly friends, who threw their moonshine stills into a river leading to the town's reservoir after thinking that they were about to be arrested by the police sent out by Flanders; the combination of alcohols caused the temporary blindness in the townspeople and animals who swam in or drank the water.
 The girls are released, and Homer entertains himself by using the witch-dunking chair to binge drink the moonshine water, but falls off the chair into the river.